 Interview with Marvenis

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: The Milli Vanilli project.
-I wrote the title tune (It's Our Time) from the original recording the rock/pop song of the year "Girl You Know It's True" (Numarx) appeared on.
+I wrote the title tune (Our Time Has Come) from the original recording the rock/pop song of the year "Girl You Know It's True" (Numarx) appeared on.
 My role in the Milli Vanilli deal had to do with re-drafting the original contract between Steve Franco and Bill Pettaway, Jr., which was the key to converting the project from a "work for hire" to a project that would yield millions in royalty income that was generated.
 I also drafted the lucrative deal for top Billboard Charted hit songwriter Ky Adeyemo under SongOneCorp/Umusic as one of the music publishers of the multi-platinum global hit "Girl You Know It's True" by the infamous duo Milli Vanilli.